-Why did we want to interview him?
+We wanted to know…

+Whether there is a policy about using synthetic biology to remedy contaminated areas.

-We wonder if governments could help us to encourage enterprises to buy our SLIM earthworms and promote the promote cooperation between enterprises and peasants.
+If governments could help us to encourage enterprises to buy our SLIM earthworms.

 What did we get?

-A government official said, “In fact, we’ve done lots of work on agricultural economic.
-There’s already been some policise associated with the protection of farmlands.
-To expand economic and solve the poverty problem, the govenments encourage cooperation between enterprises and peasants and help them to sale more products, with the help of e-ecommerce and live.
-If you want us to help promote cooperation, your project must be approved by the relevant departments to ensure safety and effectiveness. “
+A government official said, “In fact, we’ve done lots of work on environmental protection.
+There’s already been some policies associated with the protection of farmlands, indeed some of them are related with synthetic biology.
+Having healthy soil can boost economic development and solve the poverty problem, so the government often encourage cooperation between enterprises and peasants and help them to sell more products.
+If you want us to help promote cooperation, your project must be approved by the relevant agency to ensure safety and effectiveness.
+It’s not a simple thing. ”

-An enterprise
+An Agricultural Enterpriser

-Why did we want to interview her?
+Xiao Yuan

+We wanted to know…

-We wonder if enterprisers could adopt our project to recover unhealthy earth and how much benefits peasants can get from enterprises.
+If enterprisers could adopt our project to remedy unhealthy earth.

+How much benefits peasants can get from the enterprises.

 What did we get?

 We interviewed Xiao Yuan, an agricultural enterpriser.
 She said, “We use a mode of “peasants + cooperation+ family farm”.
 In China, most farmlands are owned by peasants, so it’s really hard to buy all lands to develop planting.
-Thus, we rent their lands and pay them for working agriculture, that’s a more stable job than before and attracts many peasants cooperating with us.
+Thus, we rent people’s lands and pay them for working agriculture, that’s a more stable job than before, attracting many people cooperating with us.
 We have helped more than 3,000 people find jobs and paid 5,317 million yuan in wages.
 I have known about the way of using earthworms to improve soil, but what I’m concerned about most is the cost.
 As we all know, it’s much more than just the cost of SLIM earthworms.
-The expenses of labour and techinique and the loss of earthworms all should be consinderd.
+The expenses of labour and technique and the loss of earthworms all should be considered.
 If your method is cheaper and more effective than others, I’ll adopt yours.”

-A peasant
+A Farmer

-Why did we want to interview him?
+We wanted to know…

-We want to know if peasants get interests from this circle and what are they really want.
+If peasants can get interests from this circle and what they are really want.

 What did we get?

-A peasant who is working in an aricultural enterprise, he said, “Now I am working on a farm and renting the land to the enterprisers.
+An agricultural worker in a planting industry said, “Now I am working on a farm and has rented the land to the enterprisers.
 I’m content with my present life, because I get a steady income.
-If our company sells more fruits and vegetables, I'll get more money and no longer has to worry about the basic needs.”
+If our company sells more fruits and vegetables, I'll get more money and no longer have to worry about the basic needs.”

 Consumers

-Why did we want to appraoch them?
+We wanted to know…

-We wonder if consumers would choose SLIM green vegetables and what are they’re concerned about.
+If consumers would choose SLIM green vegetables and what they are concerned about.

 What did we get?

 In this part, we made a questionnaire.
-To know more, please click the botton.
+To know more, please click the button.

 Information Sheet